 How to store leftovers?

-For any leftovers, store in an air-tight dish and keep in the fridge.
+For any leftovers, store them in an air-tight dish and keep in the fridge.
 It’s best to consume it the next day to preserve the texture of the vegetables.
 To heat up, pop in the oven until warmed through and the cheese has melted.

 - Don’t use canned green beans for this.
 They’re too soft and won’t give you that nice, crunchy texture after roasting.
 Therefore, I highly recommend using the freshest ones you can find.